floodsense-fau/nodejs-app-2024/README.md

 ## Documentaton

-The Documentation folder includes the documentation for AWS and source code explanations.
+The Documentation file includes the documentation for AWS and source code explanations.

 ## Source Code